Skip to main content

 PHOTO GALLERY

 Our tree nursery is home to over 500 native coniferous and deciduous trees.
-A variety of trees are planted annually in the nursery; once these trees become strong enough, we plan to relocate them around campus to provide shade and visual aesthetic.
+A variety of trees are planted annually in the nursery; once these trees become strong enough, we plan on relocating them around campus to provide shade and visual aesthetic.

 Photo Gallery: Communications and Marketing Tree Planting